sdogruyol/crystal-for-rubyists-en/book/chapter-3-writing-your-first-crystal-program.md

 puts 'Hello World!'
 ```

 By the way `crystal` command is great for quickly running your code but it’s slow.
-Each time it compiles and runs your program Let’s see how much does it takes to run that program.
+Each time it compiles and runs your program.
+Let’s see how much does it takes to run that program.

 ```text
 $ time crystal hello.cr